 Which reusable cup is for me?

-Lunette and JuJu are very similar in being made from medical grade silicone.
-JuJu we have had for a while and Lunette is newer but very established in Europe where it was designed.
+OrganiCup, Lunette and JuJu are very similar in being made from medical grade silicone.
+OrganiCup is a Danish brand new to Australia, JuJu and Lunette we have had for a while.
+Lunette is a European brand and JuJu is an Australian brand made in Australia.
 They both work in exactly the same way but some things you might consider...

 - Lunette comes in different colours

-- Lunette has two sizes, JuJu has four sizes
+- Lunette has two sizes, JuJu has four sizes, OrganiCup has two sizes